microsoft/vscode-iot-workbench/docs/esp32/esp32-state.md

-# Esp32 State
+# ESP32 State

-In this tutorial, you can monitor Wifi status (SSID and RSSI) surrounding the Esp32 device and let the device restart using Azure IoT Hub device twins.
+In this tutorial, you can monitor WiFi status (SSID and RSSI) surrounding the ESP32 device and let the device restart using Azure IoT Hub device twins.

 ## What you need

 Finish the [Getting Started Guide](./esp32-get-started.md) to:

-- Get basic knowledge of Esp32 device.
+- Get basic knowledge of ESP32 device.
 - Prepare the development environment.